febrianzulmi/febrianzulmi/README.md

        alt="Febrian Zulmi's Dev Card"/>
   </a>
 </div>
 I specialize in software application development from both a Front-end and Back-end Engineer perspective, as well developing Internet of Things (IoT) applications.
 I am interested in a career in the field of Software and Hardware Engineering.
-My expertise includes microcontrollers (ESP, AVR, STM), Raspberry Pi, PLC, SCADA, IoT, Machine Learning and various communication protocols (MQTT, HTTP, RabbitMQ, Modbus, SPI, I2C, UART).
+My expertise includes microcontrollers (ESP, AVR, STM), Raspberry Pi, and various communication protocols.
 I also proficients languages programming such as Python, PHP, JavaScript, and Arduino C++, as well as having the ability to draw Schematic circuit using EasyEDA, and Eagle creating 3D designs with Autodesk Fusion 360, as well as installing electronic components into the PCB using a solder and blower.

 ## ⚒️ Skills
 I have experience and expertise in several technology areas, including: